juandavidzuluaga/doc-otobo-admin/content/users-groups-roles/customers-groups.rst

 To change customer default groups:

 1. Click on the *Edit Customer Default Groups* button in the left sidebar.
-2. Add or modify groups in setting :sysconfig:`CustomerGroupCompanyAlwaysGroups <core.html#customergroupcompanyalwaysgroups>`.
+2. Add or modify groups in setting ``CustomerGroupCompanyAlwaysGroups``.
 3. Deploy the modified system configurations.

 .. figure:: images/customer-group-default-groups.png